pkrakowski/WorldApp/README.md

     4)      planPROD:   Creates Terraform Plan for any changes to the PROD infrastructure.
     5)      PROD:       (On Approval): Deploys a new version of Docker images to PROD, if any changes to Terraform config were made updates AKS PROD* infrastructure with the prior approved Plan.

-    *QA and PROD AKS environments utilize AGIC instead of NGINX Ingress and are built with the exact same Terraform config.
+    *QA and PROD AKS environments utilize AGIC ingress controller and are set up with the exact same Terraform config, on the first run it will spin up the QA and PROD environment from scratch.
 ```
 Terraform configs for deploying AKS cluster can be found [in this folder](https://github.com/pkrakowski/WorldApp/tree/main/Deployments/TerraformAKS)